puppetlabs-toy-chest/wash/website/content/docs/external_plugins/_index.md

 }
 ```

-Note that `methods` here is strictly an array of strings.
+`label` and `methods` are required. `label` should be a shortened, human-readable version of the type ID. `methods` is an array of strings that must match the entries' `methods` array.
+Wash will return an error if neither of these conditions are met.

 The `meta_attribute_schema`/`metadata_schema` keys accept serialized JSON schemas (which is why they were ommitted for brevity).
 An example of a valid `meta_attribute_schema`/`metadata_schema` value is shown below: